Family Counseling: Who It Can Help and HowBy Beacon Care Services • 26 Oct 2018

-You should shop around for a good therapist who specializes in working with families.
-Your physician, school, friends, clergy, and local mental health association are good referral sources.
-If you are uninsured or concerned about cost, your local family service agency and mental health association can help you obtain affordable counseling.
-Make sure your chosen therapist is licensed by the state or accredited by a professional organization.
+You should look for a good therapist who specializes in working with families.
+Your doctor, school, friends, clergy, and local mental health association can help.
+If you are worried about cost, your local family service agency and mental health association can help you get counseling you can afford.
+Make sure your therapist is licensed by the state or accredited by a professional organization.

 Your first meeting